 If your MIS supports XML out of the box and you have the necessary expertise, you may be able to manage this in-house and you could be up and running in 2-3 weeks.

 API stands for ‘Application Programming Interface’ and is a way for one application to interact with another application.
-Only the target application needs an API; a programmer (acting on behalf of Application A) will use it to request information from Application B and also instruct Application B to carry out actions on behalf of Application A, as per the diagram on the right.
+Only the target application needs an API; a programmer (acting on behalf of Application A) will use it to request information from Application B and also instruct Application B to carry out actions on behalf of Application A, as per the diagram below.

 Generally, the programmer will start by getting a list of information that they can request from the target application, a set of actions that they can ask the application to perform and details of how to ‘word’ each request.
-(For an example, see Tharstern’s here).
 Some examples of what you could ask Tharstern to perform are:

-This is a more powerful and robust integration than XML and gives you much more functionality.
+This is a more powerful and robust integration than XML, gives you much more functionality and is based around your business logic.
 You would use API if you want one application to make use of the functionality of another.

 Here’s a couple of examples of how others have done that:

 Using an API is more complex and requires more effort.
-So you will need to have development resource internally, or you will have to satisfy this need using third party service providers.
-It’s also worth pointing out that not every application has an API so this may not be an option for your project.
+So you will need to have development resources internally, or you will have to satisfy this need using third-party service providers.
+It’s also worth pointing out that not every application has an API, so this may not be an option for your project.

 JDF stands for Job Definition Format and is basically an agreed XML schema.
 It was developed by an organization called CIP4 to create a common language that would make cross-vendor workflow implementations easier.